Adult Disability Payment and Personal Independence Payment

-New or existing claims which have been refused / terminated
+New or existing claims which have been refused or terminated

-If a claim has been refused or terminated by the DWP then you can challenge the decision by requesting a mandatory reconsideration (MR).
-This must be completed within one month of the date of the decision (this can be extended to up to 13 months from the date of decision if good cause is provided for the MR being late).
+If a claim has been refused or terminated by the Department for Work and Pensions (DWP) then you can challenge the decision by requesting a mandatory reconsideration (MR).
+This must be completed within one month of the date of the decision..
+It can be extended to up to 13 months from the date of decision if good cause is provided for the MR being late.

 A mandatory reconsideration can be done by post or via telephone.
 Obtaining medical evidence to support your mandatory reconsideration can be beneficial though during the Covid-19 crisis it may not be possible to get a healthcare professional to provide such evidence.

 If your MR is refused you can then appeal to an independent tribunal.

 Existing claimant whose award is to be reviewed

 In normal circumstances, DWP will require a person in receipt of PIP to complete a review form and possibly attend a face to face assessment.

 A PIP Review will lead to a transfer to ADP.